Vets-Who-Code/Tutorials/resource-docs/README.md

 - Each link will appear on its own line.

 - The link description will describe the resource as concisely as possible.

+- Additional details can be provided below a link in the base font size.